Agentnir18/Food-Hygiene-Rating-App/README.md

 # Food Hygiene Rating App

-Welcome to the Food Hygiene Rating App!
-This app is designed to help users easily find and view hygiene ratings for food establishments.
-Built using Expo, this app is available on both iOS and Android devices.
+This app is designed to help users easily find and view hygiene ratings for food establishments in the UK.
+Built using Expo 50, this app is available on both iOS and Android devices.

 ## Features